Trait Driven HERO

 conjunction with moving around in tight spaces

-At this point its pretty clear that this translates into approximately 40 points
+At this point it is hopefully pretty clear that Bob would translate this into approximately 40 points

 in thiefy abilities, approximately 30 points in stealthy abilities, approximately